 Flooding in Wisconsin

 Madison, Wisconsin - and many cities around it – are located near lakes.
 Lakes are located in low topographic land and they receive all of the watershed from the rivers, streams, and creeks around it.
 When it rains, rainfall travels from the ground to the rivers, streams, creeks, etc, to the lakes in the lowland.
 Wisconsin has an average of 30.89 inches of rainfall per year; this is not a drastic amount in comparison to rainy states such as Florida, whom receives 49.91 inches per year.
-However, there is still risk for flooding and those who live near lakes in South Central Wisconsin are at a greater risk than other residents of Wisconsin. (if you don’t believe me see here).
+However, there is still risk for flooding and those who live near lakes in South Central Wisconsin are at a greater risk than other residents of Wisconsin.
+(See here for more information about Wisconsin floods)!

 Plan for Flooding